 The German theologian died from natural causes at 62.
 Soon after his death, his relatives called an artist called Furtenagel.
 They asked him to make the death mask of this historical figure.

-Read next: What did Cleopatra Look Like?
-Her Statues, Coins, and Ancient Descriptions
+What did Cleopatra Really Look Like?

-Related Articles
+More Articles